How to Repair Pond Liner Leaks & Damage (Top Methods Compared)

 – Overkill for single holes or tears

 A more drastic solution for repairing a leaking pond liner is to just outright replace the liner itself.
 If the damage to the pond liner is extensive, or if the liner is very low quality, replacing it with a high quality liner may be the best solution long-term.
-This is probably overkill for ponds with small tears or with good quality line already in place, as a repair patch is likely all you would need.
+This is probably overkill for ponds with small tears as a repair patch is likely all you would need.
 Replacing a pond liner will require the complete draining and cleaning of your pond, so it needs to be consideration before moving ahead.
 If you have pond fish, they will need to be relocated to a holding tank/pond while the new liner is installed and water cycled.

-Generally, rubber based liner is better suited to withstand tears and damage, so we recommend rubber if your pond has been prone to leaks in the past.
-Dual-enforced PVC and LPDE are also good choices if you require similar durability and some extra flexibility.
+The pond liner material should be taken into consideration, as well.
+Generally, rubber-based liner is better suited to withstand tears and damage, so we recommend rubber if your pond has been prone to leaks in the past.
+Enforced PVC and LPDE are also good choices if you require similar durability and some extra flexibility.
 For a guide to our recommended pond liner materials and choices, check our guide below:

 Preventing Pond Liner Leaks

 The problem with leaky pond liners is we often have no idea how they occur!
 Since most modern pond liners are built to last, it’s unlikely general wear and tear have caused the problem in a newly installed pond.
 Most holes and tears in a pond liner are caused by some form of impact or pressure, whereas others may be just due to the degrading quality of a liner if it’s very old.
 Below we have listed some common things which can help prevent pond leaks and lengthen the lifespan of your pond liner.